kitschpatrol/tldraw-cli/readme.md

 This is a very minimal implementation.
 Current plans for future improvements include the following:

 - Add automated tests
-- Implement the ability to export frames or pages as separate image files
+- Implement the ability to export specific frames or pages as separate image files
 - Add an option flag to set dpi when exporting to a bitmap format
+- Add option flag for transparent background

 Any other suggestions are welcome.